SuperOfficeDocs/crmscript/docs/api-reference/classes/NSChatSessionEntity/SetProject.md

 # SetProject(NSProject project)

-Project the session is connectedto - could be empty if we don't know exactly.
+Project the session is connectedto* could be empty if we don't know exactly.

 **Parameter:**
- - **project** NSProject
+* **project** NSProject

 ```crmscript
 NSChatSessionEntity thing;